 2. Clean Up With Fruit Scrubs And Masks

 Use a natural scrub made from fruit peels like those of an orange or fruits like bananas.
 These act as a gentle exfoliant.
 Do keep in mind that the frequency will have to vary depending on your skin type and the intensity of the exfoliant used.
 If you have thick and oily skin, a daily regimen might be needed.
 On the other hand, if you have sensitive or dry skin, once a week should be enough.
-To make a banana-based scrub, mash some up and use on its own or with coconut oil or honey.
-Powdered orange peel can be mixed with honey or water.
-Apply to the skin using gentle circular motions to exfoliate.5
+Here’s one that you can try:

 3. Try Baking Soda